Michael Shanks: Other appearances

 In 2001, Shanks guest starred in the episode "Star-Crossed" in the Sci-Fi series Andromeda, during which he met his future wife, Lexa Doig.
 Coincidentally, they played two androids who fell in love with each other.
 In 2002, Shanks starred in the German/UK/South African co-production Sumuru, a science fiction B-movie, as astronaut Adam Wade.
 He also auditioned for the role of Shinzon in Star Trek: Nemesis.

 In 2007, Shanks joined the Fox Network series 24, guest-starring as lobbyist Mark Bishop in a three-episode arc for season 6.
 In 2008–2009, Shanks had a recurring role on the second season of the USA Network spy series Burn Notice, playing Victor Stecker-Epps, a fellow burned spy and maniacal counterpoint to series lead Jeffrey Donovan's character.
 In 2008, Shanks had a guest starring role in one episode of the SciFi Channel series Eureka, as an alchemist somewhat responsible for the near destruction of the town due to a student's mixing chemicals in his lab and thereby creating the "Alchemist curse".
 He appeared in the episode "All That Glitters...", with a mention of his character in the episode "A Night At Global Dynamics".

 Shanks was featured in a lead role in the SciFi Channel's adventure film, The Lost Treasure of the Grand Canyon as Jacob Thain opposite Beverly Hills, 90210 and Charmed alumna Shannen Doherty.
 The film premiered on the cable network on December 20, 2008.
 In 2010, Shanks appeared in an episode of Sanctuary, which stars fellow Stargate actor Amanda Tapping.
 In the same year he starred in the film Arctic Blast, a disaster film, as physicist Jack Tate.

-Shanks' latest television guest roles were as archaeologist Carter Hall, DC Comics' superhero Hawkman, in the Smallville episode "Absolute Justice".
+Shanks' had a guest role as archaeologist Carter Hall, DC Comics' superhero Hawkman, in the Smallville episode "Absolute Justice".
 He later reprised the role in the final episode of the ninth season.

-Shanks then in guest spots during the tenth season episodes "Shield" and "Icarus" as well as appearing in Supernatural season 5 episode "99 Problems".
+Shanks then appeared in guest spots during the Smallville tenth season episodes "Shield" and "Icarus" as well as appearing in Supernatural season 5 episode "99 Problems".

 Shanks stars in the Canadian thriller Faces in the Crowd.

 Shanks has also starred in the Fox comedy The Good Guys as the pompous leader of the Strike Force.
 In 2011, Shanks was the guest star in the third episode of the Showcase show Endgame, where he plays an amnesiac.

 In 2012, Shanks returned to primetime as Charles "Charlie" Harris on Saving Hope, reuniting with Stargate SG-1 and Smallville co-star Erica Durance.

 In 2019, Shanks played the role of Horace Axley on the second season of the Netflix science-fiction series Altered Carbon.